HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 featured_stat_label_2: First-party desktop cookies having `SameSite=None`
 featured_stat_3: 10%
 featured_stat_label_3: Third-party cookies that are partitioned (CHIPS)
-doi: ...TODO
 ---

 ## Introduction

 [Cookies](https://developer.mozilla.org/docs/Web/HTTP/Cookies) allow websites to save data and maintain state information across HTTP requests, a stateless protocol.
-Web applications use cookies for several purposes, like authentication, fraud prevention and security, or remembering preferences and user choices, etc.
+Web applications use cookies for several purposes, like authentication, fraud prevention and security, or remembering preferences and user choices.
 However, ever since their introduction in the mid-1990s, cookies have also played a dominant role in online tracking of web users.

 Over the years, browser vendors such as Brave, Firefox, and Safari have imposed [restrictions, partitioned, and removed third-party cookies](https://developer.mozilla.org/docs/Web/Privacy/Guides/Third-party_cookies#how_do_browsers_handle_third-party_cookies).
 While Chrome initially appeared to follow in these same steps by announcing <a hreflang="en" href="https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html">plans to block all third-party cookies</a>, several delays and postponements later, Google eventually decided to <a hreflang="en" href="https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/">keep third-party cookies unrestricted and let users decide to disable them in Chrome</a>.

-In the chapter below, we measure and report on the prevalence and structure of web cookies encountered on the webpages visited by the HTTP Archive crawl of July 2025.
-The majority of these results, except when mentioned otherwise, are for the top one million (top 1M) most popular websites according to their rank in the Chrome User Experience report (i.e., CrUX rank recorded in the HTTP Archive dataset at the time of the crawl).
-Results are also shown for both desktop and mobile devices; although, in practice for this chapter we rarely observe any significant difference between the two types of devices.
+In this chapter, we measure and report on the prevalence and structure of web cookies encountered on the web pages visited by the HTTP Archive crawl of July 2025.
+The majority of these results, except when mentioned otherwise, are for the top one million (top million) most popular websites according to their rank in the Chrome User Experience report (CrUX) rank recorded in the HTTP Archive dataset at the time of the crawl.
+Results are also shown for both desktop and mobile devices although, in practice for this chapter we rarely observe any significant difference between the two types of devices.

 ## Background